... And for a woman wert thou first created;

-VSDs can vary in degree; there may be just a slight variation of the genitals, such as hypospadias, where the urinary opening appears part way down the penis, or clitorimegaly, where the clitoris is bigger than usual.
-The standard by which a child is deemed to have a penis that is "too small" or a clitoris that is "too big" is purely arbitrary.
+Sex Development Variations can vary in degree; there may be just a slight variation of the genitals, such as hypospadias, where the urinary opening appears part way down the penis, or clitorimegaly, where the clitoris is bigger than usual.
+The standards by which a child is deemed to have a penis that is "too small" or a clitoris that is "too big" are purely arbitrary.

 Androgen Insensivity Syndrome (AIS)

 Congenital Adrenal Hyperplasia (CAH)

 and others.
 25 per cent of affected people remain without diagnosis or established cause.